cabbyaxe/Cobalt2PS2/README.md

 # Cobalt2PS2
 Enables raspberry pi pico to act as a cobalt flux control box for PS2 games, reading the state of the cobalt flux dance pads and translating those into PS2 button presses
+Up, Down, Left, and Right translate to Up, Down, Left, and right on the PS2 controller.
+Top left translates to "O" and top right translates to "X" on the controller.

 ## Setup